 A declarations page is the first page of an insurance policy, which summarizes its key points.

-What is a declarations page?
+What is an insurance declarations page?

 The first page of an insurance policy is the insurance declarations page.
 It lists the named insured, policy term, and other key points about the insurance provided.
 Also known as the DEC page, it’s the first place to check for essential information about your insurance coverage.